As an Amazon Associate, BE Family Travel earns from qualifying purchases. Learn More

 - Submit a photocopy of the front and backside of the ID that they present to the notary public with Form DS-3053.

 B. If you cannot locate the other parent:

 - Please complete the form with as much detail as possible.

 - We will ask for additional evidence.
-Examples include: a custody order, an incarceration order, or a restraining order to protect against international parental child abduction.
+Examples include a custody order, an incarceration order, or a restraining order to protect against international parental child abduction.

 - If the non-applying parent is deployed by the military, he or she should be able to provide a notarized Form DS-3053 in most cases.
 However, in the rare case that the non-applying parent cannot be contacted.
-You must provide either military orders with a Form DS-5525 showing the non-applying parent can’t be contacted because they are on a special assignment for more than 30 days outside of their duty station.
+You must provide military orders with a Form DS-5525 showing the non-applying parent can’t be reached because they are on a special assignment for more than 30 days outside their duty station.
 Or a signed statement from the non-applying parent’s commanding officer that they can’t be reached.

 C. If neither parent can appear:

 Then a third party may apply for the child’s passport with a notarized statement from both parents/guardians giving that third-party permission to apply for the child.

 - The statement must include a photocopy of the parents/guardians’ identification.

 - When the statement is from only one parent/guardian, the third party must present evidence of sole custody of the consenting parent/guardian.